MyIntelligenceAgency/semantic-fleet/dotnet/notebooks/README.md

 Run the `00-AI-settings.ipynb` notebook to set up your AI backend configurations.
 This will guide you through setting up OpenAI and Oobabooga and will save your settings to `config/settings.json`.

+Alternatively, you can copy and rename `config/settings.example.json` to `config/settings.json` and manually edit the file to set up your AI backend configurations.

 ## Topics

 0. [AI Backend Settings](00-AI-settings.ipynb)